Cruelty-Free Cleaning Products for Beginners: Easy Swaps to Get You Started

 Laundry Detergent

-These are my top laundry picks for sensitive skin, efficiency, and ethical sourcing.
+These are my favorite detergents for sensitive skin and good performance.

 - Ecover – My personal favorite.
 Mild scent, works well in HE machines, and doesn’t leave residue